 For e-Commerce, your brand is how people find you, how they remember you, and what persuades them to buy.
 That makes it important to help you achieve your e-Commerce objectives.

-As we cover the process to create brand identity elsewhere, we won’t repeat it here.
+As we cover the process of creating brand identity elsewhere, we won’t repeat it here.
 But for this article, we wanted to call out one specific element of brand identity that’s super important for e-Commerce.
 And that’s the need to be distinctive.

 Von Restorff made this point almost 90 years ago.
 Smart marketing and e-Commerce people understand the value of distinctiveness.

 If you want to grab attention online, you can’t be a “Me 2”.
 That just doesn’t work.
-You need to look at where you interact with customers and make those interactions distinctive.
+You have to make all your customer interactions distinctive.

-Your online store brand is what your target audience notice and remember.
+Your online store brand is what your customers notice and remember.
 To build your e-Commerce competitive advantage, you need to build a distinct and relevant identity for your brand.

 E-Commerce competitive advantage #3 - Create relevant and inspiring experiences

 So, knowing your audience and building your brand are where you start to build your e-Commerce competitive advantage.
-But where you really close the deal, and drive the sales is in what you do with that knowledge and those assets.
+But where you drive growth is in what you do with that knowledge and those assets.

 One of the big benefits of online selling is you can sell 24-7, 365 days a year.
 Online stores never close.
 And that means you need a lot of brand activation.
 This is what drives people to your store.
 It’s what engages and influences them when they visit.
 And it’s what keeps them coming back for more.